sgorgutsa/Getting-and-Cleaning-Data-Week4-Project/CodeBook.md

 To generate "tidydata.txt":

 1. Download data from the link below and unzip it into desired location
-2. In the R script change 'path2data' variable to the corresponding directory
 2. Execute the R script.

 # Source Data